How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 Conv. rate - Shows how often, on average, an ad interaction leads to a conversion.
 It’s “Conversions” divided by the clicks of your ad.
 There are different benchmarks for conversion rates in different industries.

-If your conversion rate is below 3%, no matter what industry you are in, you should most likely reconsider your landing page or keyword targeting.
+If your conversion rate is below 1%, no matter what industry you are in, you should most likely reconsider your landing page or keyword targeting.
 Things affecting on site conversion rate are irrelevant pages, poor user experience, slow site speed, landing page not being mobile friendly, as well as branding.
+You might be expecting visitors to commit to your product or service too soon.
+Consider building sales funnels or lead magnets if your product is expensive or requires big commitments.

 Search Impr.
 Share - The impressions that you’ve received on the Search Network divided by the estimated number of impressions that you were eligible to receive.
 Eligibility is based on your current ads' targeting settings, approval statuses, bids and quality.